 The student's agreement to comply with an approved action plan will become a condition of the Academic Leave, if approved.
 Failure to comply with any condition may result in denial of a further leave request.
 If the student has not taken the USMLE Step 1 exam as agreed, or otherwise not complied, the student will be subject to academic dismissal.
-This includes students who do not sit for the USMLE Step 1 exam within two consecutive leaves of absence and, students who do not report a passing score on the USMLE Step 1 exam within three consecutive leaves of absence.
+This includes students who do not sit for the USMLE Step 1 exam within two consecutive leaves of absence and students who do not report a passing score on the USMLE Step 1 exam within three consecutive leaves of absence or four consecutive leaves of absence if approved by the Associate Dean of Academic Affairs, Clinical Sciences or after reinstatement through the Appeal Committee.
 The procedure for appealing such a dismissal is set out in the Academic Performance section.